nightjar-io/nightjar-profanity/README.md

     profanity.checkText('You are a bastard.'); // false

 Probably not that useful for words like happy.
 Useful, if we don't have a list of words in this library.

+### profanity.censorText(text, replace[string|array])

+Censor text with the default * character.

+    var profanity = require('nightjar-profanity');
+    profanity.censorText('You are a bastard and sometimes shit.
+Basically an asshole.'); // 'You are a b*****d and sometimes s**t.
+Basically an a*****e.'

+If you want to use your own chacter, such as a dot, then you add a replace string.

+    profanity.censorText('You are a bastard and sometimes shit.
+Basically an asshole.', '.'); // 'You are a b.....d and sometimes s..t.
+Basically an a.....e.'

+If you'd like to use a range of characters, to give that censored swearword feel, you can supply an array instead of a string.

+    profanity.censorText('You are a bastard and sometimes shit.
+Basically a motherfucker.', ['@','#','&','$','!']); // 'You are a b@#&$!d and sometimes s@#t.
+Basically a m@#&$!@#&$!r.'